Useful Books on Screenwriting and Story

 This is a good educational tool as there are exercises at the end of each chapter.
 It’s not the most entertaining look at writing, but it’s an academic text so do be prepared to take a while to get through it.

-This As a fantasy writer, I love this book.
+As a fantasy writer, I love this book.
 Campbell outlines the hero's journey through the change and transformation that occurs within character, and the departure from the ordinary to the extraordinary world.
 There's a lot of depth to this book and it is a fun read.

 When I first read this I loved it.
 It offers you a beat sheet, and breaks down good techniques for writing your draft of a screenplay.
 There are also some amazingly useful passages on character and distinctiveness and I'd pay close attention to the section on log lines.
 However, do not take this book as prescriptive, as in his third book he goes back slightly on the hard structure imposed here.
-It’s a great one to read because it’s easy to understand, but sadly this has become a bit of an industry go-to, and some producers will use the Save the Cat structure to critique a script without really understand screenwriting or the flexibility of the form.
+It’s a great one to read because it’s easy to understand, but sadly this has become a bit of an industry go-to, and some gatekeepers will use the Save the Cat structure to critique a script without really understanding screenwriting or the flexibility of the form.

 I wouldn’t bother with Save the Cat Goes to the Movies as that’s just seeing the beat sheet in action, but in all honesty, you can crowbar stories into whatever structure suits your argument.
 Much like in politics, you can spin things to suit your argument and I feel Save the Cat Goes to the Movies does that.

 This is one of many books that look into how many stories are out there.
 There’s another book that says there are ten, and others that argue more and less.
 I found this a slog as it is a mammoth of a book and quite honestly, it’s worth it if you’re studying different types of story, but you can just as easily spot your own tropes and structural points by watching a few films in particular genres.

 Let Me Tell You A Story — Fwah Storm